PM announces overhaul of immigration system as net migration hits 906,000

 Reform UK leader Nigel Farage called the figures “horrendous”.

-The revisions are a result of the ONS continuing to review its net migration figures, as more complete data becomes available, and improving how it estimates the migration behaviour of people arriving in the UK from outside the European Union.
+The revisions are a result of the ONS continuing to review its net migration figures as more complete data becomes available, as well as improving how it estimates the migration behaviour of people arriving in the UK from outside the European Union.

 Better analysis of the number of people coming to the UK amid the conflict in Ukraine has also been taken into account.